Bridging Microscopic Constructions and Continuum Topological Field Theory of Three-Dimensional Non-Abelian Topological Order: Excitation creation

-Consider the 3d quantum double model defined on the cubic lattice with periodic boundary condition.
-The underlying degrees of freedom are the group elements $g \in G$ on the edges of the cubic lattice.
+Consider the 3D quantum double model defined on a cubic lattice with periodic boundary condition.
+The underlying degrees of freedom are group elements $g \in G$ on edges of the cubic lattice.
 Each edge is assigned with an orientation (an arrow, see Fig.~\ref{fig_3Dlattice}) that can be chosen arbitrarily.
-Reversing the orientation of an edge changes $g$ on the edge to its inverse, $\bar{g}$.
-The local state on an edge is denoted as $\ket{g}$ and we set $\braket{g|h}=\delta_{g,h}$.
+The assignment of edge orientations is not physically observable but they merely fix a convention for representing group elements.
+Reversing the arrow on a given edge is equivalent to replacing the group element $g$ on that edge by its inverse $\bar{g}$.
+All physical observables such as ground-state degeneracy, excitation spectra, fusion rules, shrinking rules, and braiding statistics are invariant under such reassignments, as long as the chosen convention is used consistently.
+A local state on an edge is denoted as $\ket{g}$ and we set $\braket{g|h}=\delta_{g, h}$.
 The local Hilbert space is spanned by the basis $\left\{ \ket{g}|g\in G \right\} $ and its dimension is $\left| G \right|$, the number of elements in $G$.
-A configuration on the whole lattice is written as $\ket{g_1}\otimes\ket{g_2}\otimes\cdots\otimes\ket{g_N}$, where $\otimes$ means tensor product and $g_i$ labels the group element on the $i$-th edge, $i=1,2,\cdots N$.
+A configuration on the whole lattice is written as $\ket{g_1}\otimes\ket{g_2}\otimes\cdots\otimes\ket{g_N}$, where $\otimes$ means tensor product and $g_i$ labels the group element on the $i$-th edge, $i=1, 2, \cdots N$.
 All possible configurations span the total Hilbert space whose dimension is $\left| G \right|^N$.

 With the local Hilbert space on the edges introduced, we define four basic operators that act on the Hilbert space of an edge.
-We will see later that the linear combinations of these basic operators give rise to topological excitations.
-The basic operators (dubbed ``$T$-operators'' and ``$L$-operators'' hereafter) are
+We will see later that linear combinations of these basic operators give rise to topological excitations.
+The basic operators (dubbed ``\textbf{$T$-operators}'' and ``\textbf{$L$-operators}'' hereafter) are